Banks Never Ask That

 Can You Spot a Phishing Scam?

 Every day, thousands of people fall victim to fraudulent emails, texts and calls from scammers pretending to be their bank.
-And in this time of expanded use of online banking, the problem is only growing worse.
-In fact, the Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $3.3 billion to these phishing schemes and other fraud in 2020—that’s nearly double what was lost in 2019.
+And in this time of expanded use of online and mobile banking, the problem is only growing worse.
+In fact, the Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $8.8 billion to phishing scams and other fraud in 2022—an increase of more than 65% over 2021.

 It’s time to put scammers in their place.